lucasdavid/grapher-vertex/README.md

 # vertex
-A tiny demonstration of how to build with grapher.
+A short demonstration of how to build with grapher.